4th Annual Corporate Learning & Development Summit: Interview with the chairman Charlie Kneen

 L&D has changed a lot in the last 5-10 years.
 People are starting to wake up to the need for change.
 Innovation, however, seems to be in pockets and the stalwarts of the industry still appear to be middle-aged white males who want to teach courses.
 Events like the 4th Corporate L&D Summit are a great opportunity to network and ‘cross-pollinate’ ideas and new approaches.

-I’m a millennial and I imagine the future workforce to be characterized by changing attitudes to wealth, experience and the environment.
+I’m a millennial and I imagine the future workforce to be characterised by changing attitudes to wealth, experience and the environment.
 The purpose of business has to change as humanity’s impact on the planet is starting to become a threat to all life.
-I’m excited to see what role L&D can play in shifting attitudes in this way, and also evolving its brand into a revenue generator rather than a cost-center.
+I’m excited to see what role L&D can play in shifting attitudes in this way and also evolving its brand into a revenue generator rather than a cost-center.